Resources

 REWI Research Hub

-The REWI Research Hub is a one-of-a-kind information-sharing center.
+The REWI Research Hub is an information-sharing resource for renewable energy and wildlife topics.
 Interactive and evolving, the Hub pools information from credible sources across the global research community.
-By making sound science accessible and consolidated, the Hub empowers energy and conservation/science stakeholders to make data-informed decisions, streamlining paths forward toward renewable energy and conservation goals.
+By consolidating and sharing scientific results and management resources, the Hub empowers energy and conservation/science stakeholders to make data-informed decisions, streamlining paths forward toward renewable energy and conservation goals.

 Wind-Wildlife Guide